 The structural subsystem deals with the design and analysis of the main structure of the satellite by proper allocation of dimensions and space to other subsystem components, keeping in mind the constraints each of them poses.
 It plays an important role during launch as it has to withstand the static and dynamic loading and the vibrations induced.
 It also protects the internal components against the harsh space environment in orbit.
 The dimensions and weight of the hyperspectral imaging payload, makes the design of the satellite a challenge to keep it within the constraints as specified by NASA.
 The thermal subsystem is responsible for maintaining the temperature of the components within their specified operational limits.
 The temperature control in our satellite is achieved mostly by using passive methods, such as Multi Layered Insulation (MLI), surface finishes, paints, etc., with an active thermal control using heaters for the battery as it is the most temperature sensitive component.

 “Never let a satellite go incommunicado” is the motto around which the communications team works.
 The system is responsible for setting up a reliable connection between the satellite and the ground station in the UHF and VHF amateur bands.
 It consists of a beacon and a data telemetry system.
 The beacon basically advertises its humble existence to the world and is used for transmitting some mission critical data (some of the housekeeping data).
 The data downlinking system is tasked with transmitting the payload data and all the housekeeping data.
 Along with this, the telemetry system receives commands and updates sent from the ground station.
 The ground station server will run a software for Tracking the satellite and control a rotor accordingly, to orient the antennae.
 The client connected to the server will be able to remotely operate it.
 A good number of satellites have been launched which have successfully established connections with the ground station.
+Owing to the low earth orbit into which the satellite will be deployed, each satellite pass will last for about 6-9 minutes and there will be about 3 passes a day.
+This calls for a high data rate of transmission which in turn increases power consumption, increases the bandwidth occupancy and decreases the reliability of connection. hed which have successfully established connections with the ground station.
 Well, here's the rub in our case.
 Firstly, the size of a hyperspectral image is unconventionally large to be transmitted from a nanosatellite.
 Secondly, owing to the low earth orbit into which the satellite will be deployed, each satellite pass will last for about 6-9 minutes and there will be about 3 passes a day.
 This calls for a high data rate of transmission which in turn increases power consumption, increases the bandwidth occupancy and decreases the reliability of connection.